appscode/blog/content/post/deploy-elasticsearch-in-gke/index.md

 q)UC;l!!euEnk.ZZ
 ```

-Then login and insert some data into Elasticsearch:
+Then login and insert some data into Elasticsearch, you can use `curl` for post some sample data into Elasticsearch.
+Use the `-k` flag to disable attempts to verify self-signed certificates for testing purposes.:

 ```bash
 $ curl -XPOST -k --user 'elastic:q)UC;l!!euEnk.ZZ' "https://localhost:9200/music/_doc?pretty" -H 'Content-Type: application/json' -d'